Sat-Shackspace-Project/pybombs/README.md

 * Double click the './pybombs-dl' script to clone pybombs and/or delete your previous installation.
 * Open up your Terminal and cd to pybombs and type './install.bash' to install gnuradio
-* For other recipes, type in './pybomb install all'
+* For other recipe installation, type in './pybomb install all'
 * './pybombs help' for more commands